 In a brave leap of faith, technology, and culture, we took the following steps to bring UNICEF’s Yammer community to life with the concrete purpose of collaborating better for children and young people everywhere:

 1. Network clean up

 Given its many years without direction, UNICEF’s Yammer network was disorganized and duplicative.
-To push users into more collaborative spaces, we quickly archived 114 fully inactive groups and an additional 100 groups were archived after further evaluation.
+To push users into more collaborative spaces, we quickly archived 114 fully inactive communities (formerly groups) and an additional 100 communities were archived after further evaluation.

 2. Rebranding – stop the “Yammer” talk

 UNICEF staff reported being confused with the many tools available for collaboration.
 Which tool were they to use when?
 We created the BUILD model – a comprehensive new lexicon to talk about collaboration – it focuses on people first and technology second, and Yammer was marketed as a simple hub of dialogue.